pvz122/PromeFuzz/README.md

 ./PromeFuzz.py -F database/pugixml/latest/lib.toml generate
 ```

+> [!TIP]
-> 🔔 **Parallel Processing**: While parallelization is supported, it is recommended to keep `--pool-size` ≤ 10.
+> **Parallel Processing**: While parallelization is supported, it is recommended to keep `--pool-size` ≤ 10.
 As the generation process benefits from runtime feedback, so excessive parallelism may reduce effectiveness.

+> [!TIP]
-> 💡 **Resumable Execution**: PromeFuzz automatically saves its internal state to `database/pugixml/latest/out/generator/state.pkl`.
+> **Resumable Execution**: PromeFuzz automatically saves its internal state to `database/pugixml/latest/out/generator/state.pkl`.
 If the process is interrupted, simply re-running the command will resume generation from the last saved state.
 To discard previous progress and regenerate from scratch, use `--clear-state`.

 ##### Output Artifacts